How orthobiologics, a regenerative medicine, uses the body’s own cells to promote healing

 Read how Christopher Kaeding, MD, is changing the game of sports medicine

-Orthobiologics is considered when a patient’s symptoms aren’t improving with standard-of-care treatments, or when the patient and physician decide the problem would best be treated with a more natural approach.
-It’s also beneficial for people who are looking to go beyond treatment of the pain alone to strengthen the related tendon or joint, for example.
-Patients are encouraged to speak to their family doctor initially about their concerns, and if orthobiologics is recommended, ask for a referral to an orthopedic or sports medicine physician.
+Orthobiologics are considered when an injury isn't improving with standard-of-care treatment, or when the patient and physician decide the problem would best be treated with a more natural approach.
+Patients are encouraged to speak to their doctor about whether orthobiologics are an option for them.

 Common forms of orthobiologic treatment

-Platelet rich plasma (PRP) was the first major biologic intervention to help the body recover from injury.
-During this procedure, blood is drawn from the arm, placed in a centrifuge machine to concentrate platelets, and then injected at the problem area.
-When these platelets are applied to injured tissue, they release growth factors that stimulate tissue repair.
-By using PRP injections for problems like arthritis, you’re taking the body’s inherent healing potential and applying it in areas that are historically more difficult to treat.
+Platelet rich plasma (PRP) was the first major biologic intervention developed.
+During this procedure, blood is drawn from the arm, placed in a centrifuge machine to concentrate platelets, then applied to the problem area.
+When these platelets are applied to injured tissue, they release growth factors that stimulate the body's natural repair process.
+By using PRP injections, you're using the body's inherent healing properties.

 Bone marrow concentrate (BMC) is another form of orthobiologics.
-This process is similar to PRP, but rather than a blood draw, it uses a bone marrow aspiration, which involves a thin needle used to remove a small amount of liquid bone marrow.
+This process is similar to PRP, but rather than a blood draw, bone marrow is aspirated from the hip or knee.
 The bone marrow then goes through the same concentration process as PRP.

-Microfragmented adipose tissue fat (MFAT) is the third form of orthobiologics and involves harvesting adipose (fat) through mini-liposuction.
-The adipose is then rinsed with saline to remove cellular debris and passed through a filter to create an injectable product.
-MFAT preserves several types of cells found in adipose that may be helpful in tissue healing.
+Lipoaspiration is the third form of orthobiologics and involves harvesting adipose (fat) through mini-liposuction.
+The adipose is then rinsed with saline to remove cellular debris and passed through a filter to resize the product.
+Microfragmented adipose tissue (MFAT) preserves several cell types found in adipose that may be helpful in tissue healing.

 Dr. Baria explains how platelet rich plasma (PRP) helped a patient recover from a shoulder injury.